 Two new cases of COVID-19 reported in Leeds, Grenville, and Lanark

-A total of two new cases of COVID-19 are being reported in Leeds, Grenville, and Lanark.
+Two new cases of COVID-19 are being reported in the Leeds, Grenville, and Lanark region.

-One new case was added in the last 24 hours, the other new case is added from the previous day.

-The number of known active cases has gone up it's now at 14.
+The number of known active cases continue to go up, it's now at 18.

-Of the active cases, 7 is in Lanark West, 2 is in UCLG East, and 5 of them is currently unknown.
+Of the known active cases, 9 are in Lanark West, 2 are in UCLG East, 2 are in UCLG Central, and 5 are currently unknown.

 -